plantinformatics/pretzel-input-generator/doc/upload.md

 To upload the generated data to your instance of pretzel, you may use curl POST requests

-## Retrieve your authentication token from pretzel front-end and record it
+## Retrieve your authentication token from pretzel front-end and record it.

+In firefox, open menu and select *Web Developer*, *Network* then refresh, select on of the requests, and click  *Cookies*

 ```
 TOKEN="your-token-string-here"